RMLio/prov4itdata-web-app/docs/REPORT.md

 not one person or entity can fully ensure the security and privacy of the entire system.
 Instead, responsibility is shared among all the participants.
 Here are some of the responsibilities and leading practices that contribute to the security and privacy of the system.
-We will describe how these responsabilities are tackled, specifically in PROV4ITDaTa.
+We will describe how these responsibilities are tackled, specifically in PROV4ITDaTa.

 #### Data Minimization